 - Capable of working both independently and cooperatively

-- Ability to deal with ambiguity, cope with change, and comfortably handle risk and uncertainty
+- Ability to deal with ambiguity, cope with change, and comfortably handle risk & uncertainty

 Salary & Benefits

-This position is covered under the terms of a collective bargaining agreement with the Minnesota Newspaper & Communication Guild, TNG-CWA Local 37002.
+This position is represented for purposes of collective bargaining by Minnesota Newspaper & Communication Guild, TNG-CWA Local 37002

 How to Apply